-The Malagasy words “manga be” means as much as “very beautiful” (which the island is, no doubt) as well as “very blue” or “a lot of mangos”.
+The Malagasy words manga be mean as much as “very beautiful” (which the island is, no doubt) as well as “very blue” or “a lot of mangos”.

 Nosy Mangabe is the island of your dreams, laying few kilometres southeast of Maroantsetra in Antongil Bay.
 You can reach the island via motorboat from Maroantsetra in less than one hour.
 In Maroantsetra, there is also the office of Madagascar National park.
 This is where you can announce your visit, organize a boat as well as a local guide and pay entry fees.
 The best way to reach the city is by airplane, because the land route has been hardly drivable for years.

 Information about the special reserve:

 With its around eleven kilometres of length and 5,2 km² in size, earlier the island was settled by pirates and today some remains still bear witness to them.
 Since 1965, Nosy Mangabe is a special reserve and part of Masoala national park.
 Various hiking trails with different levels of difficulty lead through the island and can be walked accompagnied by local guides.
 Whereas the ascent to the highest point of the island is quite exhausting, the flat and broad paths parallel to the beach and around the camp are easy to walk for everyone.
 It is even possible to visit the old lighthouse and the old graves of Nosy Mangabe.

 The whole year round, Nosy Mangabe has an enormously high humidity.
 Additionally it is very warm, even at night temperatures do usually not drop under 20°C. During the cyclone season from December to February, it may happen that visits are forbidden due to the rough sea.